gr-grey/proto1/_posts/2023-04-08-my-first-marathon.md

     - On one side, a lot of rewards are much more attractive in our heads, and don't feel as good once it becomes reality.
       - It's the nature of our dopaminergic reward system - like the quote from Charles Bukowski "Love is a fog that burns away with the first daylight of reality."
     - On the other side, the fear in our head is often amplified too - the monster under the bed becomes real if the brain believes so.
-      - The thought of "I can't do it", is just a thought, and sometimes we need to think carefully of who put that thought in our heads.
+      - The thought of "I can't do it", is just a thought, and sometimes we need to think carefully of who put that thought in our head.
       - Sometimes friends and family will tell us we can't do it, from a place of love and care and protection - they don't want to see us get hurt, and sometimes we just gotta take their love and ignore their advice.

 4. It's supposed to hurt.